craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Powerful Backend Features for Easy Management =

 Registrations are saved in the WordPress database and can be manually added, edited, and deleted in the admin area.
 See notifications of when new registrations need to be reviewed.
-View a breakdown of registrations by events and browse them quickly in an overview.
+View a breakdown of registrations by event and browse them quickly in an overview.
 Export your registrations into a spreadsheet using a .csv export feature.

 = Features =